PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### Testing your installation and Troubleshooting

-Once you have installed, or copied the .py file to your app folder, you can test the installation using python.
-At the command prompt start up Python.
+Once you have installed or copied the .py file to your app folder, you can test the installation using python.
+At the command prompt, start up Python.

 #### The Quick Test

-From your commant line type:
+From your command line type:
 `python -m PySimpleGUI`

-Of course if you're on Linux/Mac and need to run using the command `python3` then of course type that.
+Of course, if you're on Linux/Mac and need to run using the command `python3` then type that.

 This will display the same window as these instructions: